cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

 cloudletPause
 ^^^^^^^^^^^^^

-.. java:method::  boolean cloudletPause(int cloudletId)
+.. java:method::  boolean cloudletPause(Cloudlet cloudlet)
    :outertype: CloudletScheduler

    Pauses execution of a cloudlet.

-   :param cloudletId: ID of the cloudlet being paused
+   :param cloudlet: the cloudlet being paused
-   :return: $true if cloudlet paused, $false otherwise
+   :return: $true if cloudlet was paused, $false otherwise

+cloudletReady
+^^^^^^^^^^^^^

+.. java:method::  boolean cloudletReady(Cloudlet cloudlet)
+   :outertype: CloudletScheduler

+   Sets the status of a Cloudlet to \ :java:ref:`Cloudlet.Status.READY`\  so that it can start executing as soon as possible.

+   :param cloudlet: the cloudlet to be started
+   :return: $true if cloudlet was set to ready, $false otherwise

 cloudletResume
 ^^^^^^^^^^^^^^

-.. java:method::  double cloudletResume(int cloudletId)
+.. java:method::  double cloudletResume(Cloudlet cloudlet)
    :outertype: CloudletScheduler

    Resumes execution of a paused cloudlet.

-   :param cloudletId: ID of the cloudlet being resumed
+   :param cloudlet: the cloudlet being resumed
    :return: expected finish time of the cloudlet, 0.0 if queued or not found in the paused list

 cloudletSubmit